APogue/APogue.github.io/_posts/2025-10-07-ucr-analysis.md

         - The plot should show how well states are recovering from the transition, or if reporting was always an issue
             - MS may not just be lagging in transition, MS needs to add reporters and transition reporters.
         - No idea what is happening in MS, are they funding previously non-reporting agencies to begin reporting?
 Did the state stop accepting SRS?
 Did transitioning agencies stop reporting?
 Whatever the issue is, the numbers are not recovering.
 Even if it seems as though they are, because previously terrible reporting non-metro areas are now "reporting," why is the CDC delta widening?
     - Rank MS versus other states in absolute homicide numbers using 1.
 UCR data and 2.
-CDC data (no mixing of data streams), compare it with their population rank
+CDC data (no mixing of data streams) for years 2018-2020 and 2022-2024.
+Compare it with their population rank
         - If reporting is consistent between CDC and UCR for high-reporting states, MS should jump considerably in rank
-        - Do any other states have large gaps in CDC and UCR consistency?
     - Analysis conclusion, JAG award is based on inaccurate data.
 Very inaccurate if in FY 2026 they used the 2022-2024 UCR window, but even if they didn't...
         - They used the frozen 2018-2020 window X times, and the year 2018 Y times to calculate funding.
 - Implications of using bad data